What Motivates People to Sell Houses?

 ⇒ Current House is too Large

 Lots of families find that once the kids are grown and have moved out, their existing home is just too large.
 It might be too much space to maintain.
 Power and utility bills are much higher for a house with more square footage, so if you’re not occupying all of the space, why pay for it?
 Another reason to downsize would be to acquire a single-level home instead of a two-story one.
 These are the most common, but there are lots of reasons why selling the house to downsize would be necessary.

 Some people sell their house because it’s easier or more affordable to sell than it is to repair.
 If something substantial such as the roof or siding needs replacement, it might make more sense financially to buy a newer home than it would to repair the existing one.
 Moving for maintenance alone might not make sense, but combined with other reasons, it could be a deciding factor.

 ⇒ Changes in Relationships

 Merging two households into one is a very common reason for someone to need to sell their current house.
-With the median age of first marriage sitting between 27 and 30, it’s much more likely for both partners to own separate properties prior to the wedding date.
+With the median age at first marriage sitting between 27 and 30, it’s much more likely for both partners to own separate properties prior to the wedding date.
 It makes sense for one person to sell and move in with the other.
 Sometimes it’s logical for both people to sell and establish new joint property.